subirghosh77/clg-project/README.md

 # clg-project
+•	Duration : 1.5 week .
+•	Technologies / Tools Used : HTML, CSS, JavaScript ,Notepad++ .
+•	Description :
+  i.
 We upgraded our college website to looks good .